 Dylan Parson, MDiv (he/him) is a provisional elder in the Western Pennsylvania Conference of the UMC, currently serving as senior pastor of a four-church charge in Pittsburgh.

 Jenna DeWitt (she/her) is an aromantic asexual Methodist.
 She lives in sunny Southern California.
 Jenna earned a bachelor of arts in news-editorial journalism from Baylor University and has over a decade of experience working on Christian magazines.

 HeeJun Yang (he/him) was born and raised in the Korean Methodist tradition, and now he is the pastor of a United Methodist church in North Carolina.
 He has his BTh degree from Methodist Theological University.
 He holds an MDiv and a ThM from Duke Divinity.
 He also recently earned his PhD in Philosophy of Religion from the University of Munster.

 Ryan Wiggins (he/him) is an MDiv student at Wesley Theological Seminary.
 A lifelong Marylander, he has a BA in History from the University of Maryland, Baltimore County with a focus on early American Christianity.
-He is a candidate for ministry in the UMC and lay preacher.
+He is a licensed local pastor and candidate for elders order in the UMC.

 Trevor Warren (he/him) is a is a media producer and certified candidate for ministry in the United Methodist Church on track to becoming an ordained elder.
 In 2014, he served as a college pastoral intern at St. John’s UMC in Houston under Pastors Rudy and Juanita Rasmus.
 He has also written articles and devotions for the UMC’s Young People’s Ministry as well as the website Ministry Matters.
 Currently, Trevor lives in Durham, NC where he attends Duke Divinity School as a student.